 My aesthetic isn’t really defined yet.
 Since I’m learning, I think that’s important.
 Personally, my biggest influences are minimal designers/illustrators out there like Tony Futura and Megan Pelto.
 On the other end, the complex work of Ash Thorpe melts my brain.
-Lately I think I have really found my stride, combining primary colors that pop while allowing myself to still explore with my 3D modeling/sculpting.
+Lately, I think I have really found my stride, combining primary colors that pop while allowing myself to still explore with my 3D modeling/sculpting.

 3. What is your favourite medium and why?

 My favorite medium is 3D, only because it really is a combination of all mediums.
-I see artists out there who will paint something and then turn it in to a 3D texture and I think that’s super cool.
+I see artists out there who will paint something and then turn it into a 3D texture and I think that’s super cool.
 There’s lighting, design, photography, illustration, sculpting – it’s all there.
 You really can do whatever you want when working in 3D.

 4. What is your artistic process like?

-So it can start two ways.
-First, I might have no idea where I’m going and I kind of just explore the program by bringing in assets I’ve captured in the past and building off those.
+So it can start in two ways.
+First, I might have no idea where I’m going and I kind of just exploring the program by bringing in assets I’ve captured in the past and building off those.
 Other times I have a very vivid image in my head and I do whatever I can to get it on the screen.